Introduction and Overview

 A respondent(s) receives a written statement at least two working days prior to the URB hearing specifying the incident of concern; the date(s) of the alleged occurrence(s); the standard(s) of conduct alleged to have been violated; the date, time, and place of the hearing; and the right of appeal.

-An incident report is given to the URB and to the involved parties (reporter and reported) by a member of the Student Life Division who is available for questions.
+An incident report is given to the URB and to the respondent(s) and/or complainants by a member of the Student Life Division who is available for questions.

 The respondent(s) and/or complainant(s) are present to discuss the incident and answer questions.
 The respondent and complainant may each be supported by an advisor who is an employee of EMU and whose role is limited to consultation with the student.